Rosevale Mine

 A tour starts by entering the mine on the lower level (No.2 Level), the entrance is located at a small leveled plateau near the bottom of the Foage Valley.
 There is numerous mining equipment, which was used by the Rosevale Historical Mining Society to restore the mine into its original state.
 At the rear end of the mine, the mined cleft forms a high but narrow, slightly slanted chamber.
 Here the visitors climb 30 m on fixed wooden ladders in a near vertical stope up to another level (No.1 Level).
 The mine is left through this tunnel and there is a short walk downhill, back to the entrance.

-The mine is privately owned, three enthusiasts own and restore the mine with their work and money, and money obtained from public tours.
-At the moment tours are offered only on a pre-arranged basis for private groups of between 5 to 15 people.
-But the mine is also available as a research site, for students of mining or geology, for survey courses or geologic research.
+The mine is privately owned by the farmer which owns the area, enthusiasts restore the mine with their work and money.
+In the 1990s it was guided regularly, to obtain money from public tours.
+But they were discontinued for various reasons, especially as the association does not want to develop the mine as a show mine.
+They intend to restore it in the most original possible way, and definitely not with developed paths and electric light.
+At the moment no tours are offered at all.
+Only groups of people who actually work in the field may contact the Rosevale Historical Mining Society.
+But the mine is available as a research site, for students of mining or geology, for survey courses or geologic research.
 And it is available for film shoots, having been used by the BBC and by several independent film companies for documentaries, drama and advertising.
+Even several sound recordings were made with the special acoustics of this underground space.